acmCSUFDev/Food-Tinder/backend/README.md

 within the `./backend` (this) directory.
 If not, point `DB_ADDRESS` to the right `./dataset/mockdb.json`.

+By default, the process listens to http://localhost:3001.
+To change this, see `.env`.

+If `mockdb.json` is used, then the example login credentials are `food_tinder_user:password`.

 ## Developing

 It is recommended to develop the backend inside the supplied